Aminah09/virtual-mouse/README.md

 To run this project, you need the following:

 - Python 3 (preferably Python 3.6 or later)
-- Required Python libraries: OpenCV, NumPy, Autopy, Mediapipe
+- Required Python libraries: OpenCV, NumPy, PyAutoGUI, Mediapipe

 ## Installation